Plasma and the plasma arc cutting process uses heated gas to cut through metal (30,000 degrees Fahrenheit).

 - Turn the cutting on

-- Adjust amperage to manufacturers specification for the metal and metal thickness
+- Adjust amperage to the manufacturers specification for the metal and metal thickness

 - Position shielding cut over metal